CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/CKAD1.md

 metadata:
   name: frontend    # gets its own DNS entry within the K8s cluster
   labels:
-    app: myapp      # hook up myapp with all pods that match this
+    app: mydepl     # Use this in services to talk to deployment
 spec:
   replicas: 2
   selector: